codota/tabnine-vscode/README.md

 #### Checking if the generated code in in [The Stack](https://huggingface.co/datasets/bigcode/the-stack)

 Hit `Ctrl+Esc` to check if the generated code is in in [The Stack](https://huggingface.co/datasets/bigcode/the-stack).
+This is a rapid first-pass attribution check using [stack.dataportraits.org](https://stack.dataportraits.org).
+We check for sequences of at least 50 characters that match a Bloom filter.
+This means false positives are possible and long enough surrounding context is necesssary (see the [paper](https://dataportraits.org/) for details on n-gram striding and sequence length).
+[The dedicated Stack search tool](https://hf.co/spaces/bigcode/search) is a full dataset index and can be used for a complete second pass.

 ## Developing